 Although summer may be the season that first comes to mind when we think about enjoying time outside, winter outdoor activities certainly have their appeal.
 Who doesn’t love an afternoon romping through freshly fallen powder, sledding down glistening white slopes, pelting friends with hastily constructed slush balls, and building Frankensteinian snow creations?
 But once the snowmen have been toppled and the activities have wound themselves down, a day of open-air winter recreation has the tendency to leave participants tired, hungry, and cold.

 A good hot chocolate bar is one that features a variety of snacks, ingredients, and additives to help create the perfect cup of winter delight.
-Of course, if you want to keep everything running smoothly, it’s always nice to give your guests a bit of a head’s up in regard to what you’re serving.
+Of course, if you want to keep everything running smoothly, it’s always nice to give your guests a bit of a heads up in regard to what you’re serving.
 This can be done with hot chocolate bar signs and tags.
 By incorporating hot chocolate bar labels into your setup, you won’t have to worry about anyone mixing up the peppermint powder with the peanut butter powder, or any one unknowingly consuming something that they may be allergic to.
 A framed sign with the phrase “Hot Chocolate Party” (or some other festive slogan) can then tie it all together.
-We have created some free Hot Chocolate Bar printables for you to use or you can create your own!

-Also, don’t forget to make sure you have enough mugs for everyone!
-The mugs can really pull together the look you’re going for.
+Finally, don't forget to make sure you have enough mugs for everyone!
+Some adorable mugs can really pull together any look that you're going for.
 You can go with fun, colorful mugs, classic white ones, or even chalkboard mugs that everyone can write their name on.
-There are many looks you can go with here – have fun with it!
+There are many looks you can go with here - have fun with it!

 - Add ingredients to WildSide+ or FourSide jar in order listed and secure lid.